alephium/docs/docs/dapps/getting-started.md

 npx @alephium/cli@latest devnet start
 ```

-Your new network is now launched using [this configuration](https://github.com/alephium/alephium-web3/blob/master/packages/cli/devnet-user.conf)
+Your new network is now launched using [this configuration](https://github.com/alephium/alephium-web3/blob/master/packages/cli/devnet-user.conf) and generated addresses in 4 groups with enough ALPHs for testing purposes.

 The Typescript SDK is then able to interact with the network through REST endpoints.